0ne-zero/personal_website/README.md

 ## General Information
 - This project is a website for resume or personal introduction, with an admin panel for managing contents
+- I don't have any credit for front-end of website

 ## Technologies Used
 - C# (.NET 6)